-Champ is a classic Irish mashed potatoes dish with green onions, warm milk, butter, salt and pepper.
+Champ is a classic Irish mashed potatoes side dish with green onions, warm milk, butter, salt and pepper.
 It’s origins are in today’s province of Ulster, Northern Ireland.
 The old Irish Gaelic name for Champ is brúitín (translates to mash).
-Some people also call it poundies because in the past the potatoes would be mashed with a big pounder.
+Some people also call it poundies because in the past the potatoes were mashed with a big pounder.

 The heavy wooden pounder (in some areas called a beetle) was typically handled by the man of the house.
 Big Irish families boiled large pots of potatoes and mashing them to a smooth consistency required strength.

 Champ is an important part of Irish culinary tradition and a staple side on modern Irish pub menus, even restaurants in trendy cities like London and New York.

 In the past nettle was added to the mashed potatoes instead of scallions or chives and overall the dish was regarded as unrefined, peasant fare.

 During Samhain it was customary to place a bowl of Champ outside – near a tree, a field post or under a whitethorn bush, as an offering for the fairies to feast on.